MS in Civil Engineering

 In addition, the merit of past academic endeavor, potential for future study, and professional goals may also be considered for granting admission.

 Applicants who have deficiencies in admission requirements that can be removed by specified additional preparation may be admitted with conditionally classified graduate status.
-Any deficiencies will be noted on a written response to the student's admission application.

 Students with a baccalaureate degree in engineering majors other than Civil Engineering (e.g., Electrical and Electronic, Industrial, Mechanical, or Surveying) or in other non-engineering scientific disciplines (e.g., Mathematics, Physics, or Geology) who wish to pursue the graduate program in Civil Engineering may be considered on an individual basis.
 Such students may be admitted as conditionally classified students and will be required to complete a specifically designed list of undergraduate prerequisite courses in engineering and/or mathematics, physics, and chemistry to correct undergraduate deficiencies.
 Such a student must have an approved study program on file with the Department while undertaking this qualifying work.
 Upon completion of these courses with a GPA of 2.8 or better, the student may apply for classified graduate status in Civil Engineering.

 All prospective graduate students, including Sacramento State graduates, must file the following with the Office of Graduate Studies:

 - two sets of official transcripts from all colleges and universities attended, other than Sacramento State.

 - GRE scores if a student does not have an ABET-accredited engineering degree or meet the minimum 2.8 GPA requirement.